-The cash and cash equivalents are held with one Georgian bank with short term issuer default rating of B, rated by Fitch Ratings, and management does not believe that these counterparty will fail to meet its obligations.
+The Foundation held cash at bank of USD 1,002,690 at 31 December 2023 (31 December 2022: USD 1,336,563), which represents its maximum credit exposure on these assets.
+The balances are held with one Georgian bank with short term issuer default rating of B, rated by Fitch Ratings, and management does not believe that these counterparty will fail to meet its obligations.

 Impairment on cash and cash equivalents has been measured on a 12-month expected loss basis and reflects the short maturities of the exposures.
-The Foundation considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.
+The Foundation considers that its cash and cash equivalents have low credit risk based on the external credit rating of the counterparty.
+Management estimated that ECL is immaterial at reporting date.